A mother holding her baby - You are the best, Mom!

 • The First and the Second Geneva Conventions protect persons at war, respectively, on land, and at sea, while the Third Geneva Convention applies to prisoners of war.

-• The World Health Organization Framework Convention on Tobacco Control (WHO FCTC) is the first public health treaty of the world which came into force in 2005.
+• The World Health Organization Framework Convention on Tobacco Control (WHO FCTC) is the first public health treaty in the world that came into force in 2005.

 • The Representative List of the Intangible Cultural Heritage of Humanity is a list compiled by UNESCO to ensure the protection of important cultural heritages from around the world.

 In English, nationality words and the words for the languages different nations speak are usually the same (with some exceptions, of course).
 That may not be the case in other languages, however.
-Also, in English, both are capitalized whereas in other languages it can be different depending on the language.
+Also, both are capitalized in English, whereas, in other languages, that is not always the case.

 Proper adjectives, as mentioned before, are derived from proper nouns.
 One way to talk about people’s nationalities is to use proper adjectives derived from the name of the country they come from.
 Just as we always capitalize proper nouns, we always capitalize proper adjectives.